vigna/fastutil/README.md

 and much faster than the general ones.
 Please read the package documentation for more information.

-Since version 8.5.4, fastutil is split into three jars for convenience:
+Since version 8.5.5, fastutil is split into two jars for convenience:

 - `fastutil-core.jar` contains data structures based on integers, longs, doubles, and objects;

-- `fastutil-extra.jar` adds data structures  based on references, bytes, and characters;
+- `fastutil.jar` is the classic distribution, containing all classes.

-- `fastutil.jar` adds the remaining data structures: booleans, shorts, and floats.
+Note that core classes are duplicated in the standard jar, so if you are depending on both (for example, because of transitive dependencies) you should exclude the core jar.

-Each jar depends on the previous one.
+Previous split versions would provide different classes in different jars, but managing sensibly dependencies turned out to be impossible.

 You can also create a small, customized fastutil jar (which you can put in your repo, local maven repo, etc.) using the `find-deps.sh` shell script.